Mattlister/envirosea/README.md

 ### Huge Thanks

-   * I'm extremely grateful to my mentor Simen Daehlin who has supported me throughout the entire course and has been a great influence and supported me all through each project.
+   * I'm extremely grateful to my mentor [Simen Daehlin](https://github.com/Eventyret) who has supported me throughout the entire course and has been a great influence and supported me all through each project.
 He helped me understand better processes of my code and develop better efficient industry standards.
 He was patient, considered some of my issues when I was struggling and helped me in many ways.

-   * I'd like to say a huge thank you to Anna Greaves for helping me, seeing my determination and helping me with my progression.
+   * I'd like to say a huge thank you to [Anna Greaves](https://github.com/AJGreaves) for helping me, seeing my determination and helping me with my progression.

-   * Thank you to Anthony O'Brien for checking in and helping me progress and offering his advice to keep me going.
+   * Thank you to [Anthony O'Brien](https://github.com/auxfuse) for checking in and helping me progress and offering his advice to keep me going.

+   * Thank you to [Scott Kipp](https://github.com/ShavingSeagull) for his amazing support with some obstacles with my project.

-   * Thank you as well to Anna, Scott, Tim, Samantha, Haley and all the CI tutors and support team who really had my back to help me progress again through my course and with this project.
+  * Thank you as well to <b>Anna</b>, <b>Scott</b>, <b>Tim</b>, <b>Samantha</b>, <b>Haley</b> and all the <b>CI tutors</b> and <b>support team</b> who really helped me progress with the project and my entire
+  course because I wouldn't have made it without any of you.

 ### Disclaimer